 Signs Your Hamsters Wheel Is Too Small

-If you are curious as to whether your hamster’s wheel is too small for them, these are the signs you should look out for:
+If you are wondering if your hamster’s wheel is too small for your little guy, look for these signs:

-- Your hamster cannot straighten their bodies out on the wheel.
+- He cannot straighten his body on the wheel.

-- Your hamster has difficulty running on the wheel with a good posture.
+- He has difficulty running with a good posture.

-- Your hamster refuses to use their wheel or only uses it for a short amount of time.
+- He refuses to use the wheel or only uses it for a short amount of time.

-- They are struggling to push the wheel even if it is not heavy.
+- He struggles to push the wheel even if it is not heavy.

 How Big Should a Hamsters Wheel Be?

 When it comes to your hamster’s wheel size, the bigger it is, the better!
-This is because many wheels are way too small for hamsters to comfortably use and you want to ensure that your hamster has enough space to run comfortably with a straight back in a comfortable manner.
+This is because many wheels are way too small for hamsters to use comfortably.
+You want to ensure that your hamster has enough space to run with a straight back in a safe manner.

-With five different species of hamsters varying in size, with the Syrian being the largest and the Robovorski being the smallest size, the minimum wheel size for each species of hamster will differ.
+With five different species of hamsters varying in size (the Syrian is the largest and the Robovorski is the smallest), the minimum wheel size for each species of hamster will differ.
 Generally, you do not want to provide your hamster with a wheel smaller than 8 inches (20 cm) in size, especially when it comes to dwarf hamsters.
 Syrians will need a wheel between 10 to 12 inches (25-30 cm) in size because they get very large.